 A second bathroom, awash in grey tile from floor to ceiling, features an open design shower and floating white vanity.
 Wall-mounted chrome faucet and frameless mirror add sparkling detail.

-The master bedroom en suite holds this unique wall detail, with built-in dark wood shelving on white walls, designed to flank the bed.
+The primary bedroom en suite holds this unique wall detail, with built-in dark wood shelving on white walls, designed to flank the bed.
 To the left, we see an opening toward the grand walk-in closet.

 The dark stained timber walk-in closet hosts an array of storage options in various configurations.
 Inner lighting and minimalist hardware complete the bespoke design.